 Tips for crossing roads in Italy

-Don’t assume that Italian drivers stop when you attempt to cross the street, cause in 90% of cases they will not.
+Please don’t assume that Italian drivers stop when you attempt to cross the street, cause in 90% of cases they will not.
 Period.
 However, you have the right to cross roads safely, of course.
-For your safety make sure that the driver has seen you by signalising that you want to pass.
+For your safety, ensure that the driver has seen you by signalising that you want to pass.
 Best tip: cross where a traffic light is or on zebra stripes.
-When a larger group of people gather it’s safer cause drivers have no choice than to stop!
+When a larger group of people gather, it’s safer cause drivers have no choice but to stop!

 Medical Service for overseas travellers in Italy

-While this list is probably not complete, I hope this list of things before going to Italy is giving you a basic understanding of what you can do and cannot do when travelling around the country.
+While this list is probably not complete, I hope this list of things before going to Italy gives you a basic understanding of what you can do and cannot do when travelling around the country.

 Pin it for later!